daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 $$U(X,Y)=min(2X,Y)$$

 E.g., where X is bicycle frames and Y bicycle wheels. \textcolor{red}{Warning:} this min function seems backwards, but it's correct.
+I've answered this question many times in office hours and on the forum (have a look).
+No one believes me at first but in the end they realize that this is the case.

+[comment]: <> (2024BB)

+ However, I will not ask you specifically to get this 'min' functional form for perfect complements on an exam.

+[comment]: <> (2024EE)

 \bigskip